MitchellAcoustics/C2402_InterNoise_Soundscapy/IN_2024_3404.typ

                         email: [andrew.mitchell.18\@ucl.ac.uk]
           ),
           ),
         abstract: [Soundscape questionnaires are widely used to gather subjective information about people’s perceptions and attitudes towards their acoustic environment.
-Despite the widespread adoption of ISO/TS 12913-3 guidelines for analyzing soundscape survey data, there are still several interpretations and challenges in application.
-To enable the easy, accessible, and consistent analysis of soundscape data, an open-source python package called Soundscape has been developed.
+Despite the widespread adoption of ISO/TS 12913-3 guidelines for analyzing soundscape survey data, there are still several interpretations and challenges in application of the standard.
+To enable the easy, accessible, and consistent analysis of soundscape data, an open-source python package called Soundscapy has been developed.
 This package implements a visualization approach for soundscape data analysis using a probabilistic method that depicts the collective perception of a soundscape as a distribution of responses within the circumplex.
 In addition, functions for psychoacoustic and acoustic analysis of binaural data are included, with a focus on consistent and optimized processing of multiple recordings.
 This conference paper outlines the important features of Soundscapy, explains its basic functioning, lists its current capabilities, and gives recommendations for its best use.
 Finally, the future development of Soundscapy is proposed, including the integration of predictive soundscape models for use in automated assessment and design.

 ],
           bib: "FellowshipRefs-biblatex.bib",